gaurav-nelson/secure-mcp-code-gateway/docs/ARCHITECTURE-EFFICIENCY.md

 This document explains how the Secure MCP Code Gateway Pattern achieves dramatic token savings and performance improvements through its architectural design.

+> **Inspiration**: This pattern implements the architecture described in Anthropic's **[Code Execution with MCP: Building More Efficient Agents](https://www.anthropic.com/engineering/code-execution-with-mcp)** blog post.
+The core insight: AI agents can write code that executes in a secure sandbox, with data flowing between tools without passing through the AI's context window.

 ---

 ## The Token Consumption Problem